anthonymo/ScTool_Wpf/README.md

 ![](image/pic1.png)

-Copy the source code or directly write on the client code editor.
-The avm、abi、map files will upload to the server if compile sucessfully.
+Copy the source code or directly write your code on the client code editor.
+The avm, abi, map files will upload to the server if compile sucessfully.

 Everyone can check the files.